 The Company's financial instruments consist of cash, short-term investments, marketable securities, receivables, net investment in sublease, accounts payable and accrued liabilities and lease obligations.
 The Company classifies its cash, short-term investments, receivables and net investment in sublease as financial assets at amortized cost.
 The Company classifies its accounts payable and accrued liabilities and lease obligations as financial liabilities at amortized cost.
-There have been no changes to the classification of financial instruments since December 31, 2020.
+The Company classifies its marketable securities as FVTPL.